nextbreakpoint/common/README.md

-# Try 1.3
+# Try 1.3.0

-Try implements a functional API for dealing with checked or unchecked exceptions in Java 8
+Try implements a functional API for handling checked and unchecked exceptions.

 ## Example